danjohnson3141/Jekyll-Test/messages/GET-messages.md

 <!-- --- title: GET /messages -->

 This route gets the inbox messages view for the logged in user.
-The 'inbox view' returns only the most recent conversation threads with each person the user was communicating with.
-This route returns an array of message objects.
+The 'inbox view' returns only the single most recent with each person the user was communicating with.

 =
 ####Authentication: